 Joint planting or vegetated riprap involves tamping live stakes into joints or open spaces in rocks that have been placed on a slope.
-Vegetation, especially deep rooting species, planted above and immediately behind the rock will greatly increase the stability of the slope tings that can protect eroding streambanks or shorelines.
+Vegetation, especially deep rooting species, planted above and immediately behind the rock will greatly increase the stability of the slope framework of logs or timbers, rock and live cuttings that can protect eroding streambanks or shorelines.
 Once live cuttings become established, mature vegetation gradually takes over the structural functions of the logs or timbers.